-This bill would establish the California Institute for Criminal Justice Policy.
-This bill would request the University of California to house the institute.
+This bill would establish the California Institute for Criminal Justice Policy for the purpose of facilitating a comprehensive and coordinated approach to delineate effective public safety and justice systems through the use of evidence-based practices, the promulgation of cost-benefit analyses of criminal justice legislation to promulgate a statewide plan for public safety, and the development of strategies based on data and science that reduce recidivism and hold offenders accountable.
+This bill would require the University of California to house the institute.
 This bill would require the institute to conduct a cost-benefit, evidence-based analysis for each pending legislative measure relating to criminal justice and supply the analysis to the appropriate policy and fiscal committees in the Legislature as soon as practicable and not later than 60 days after receiving a request to produce an analysis from a committee.
 The bill would become operative after a determination by the Director of the Department of Finance that sufficient private funds have been deposited with the state to fully support the startup and operational activities of the institute for one year, would remain operative upon funding being made available in the annual Budget Act, and would be repealed as of January 1, 2018.